 Zoom Out: The S&P 500 for the decade beginning September 2008.
 This demonstrates an over 120% gain including and after the Financial Crisis.

 In this "zoomed-out" view, a commonly available, well-balanced portfolio like the S&P 500, would have returned over 120% during this time.
-Imagine if you had been spooked out of the market in late 2008.
-You would have missed a decade-long wealth-building opportunity!
+At the same time, if you had of been out of the market 10 years after the financial crisis, bank savings rates were extremely low.
+Over the same 10 year period, using the average bank money market rates from the FDIC, the 'scared out' money would have only returned 2.7%.
+Imagine if you had been out of the market after the financial crisis started.
+You would have missed a significant decade-long wealth-building opportunity!

-In our personal finance journey, we show you how to "Zoom Out" with very practical, easy-to-use tools.
+In our personal finance journey, we show you how to "Zoom Out" with convenient, easy-to-use tools.
 Most important, this is all about managing your own psychology.
 I get it, it is tough watching your stock portfolio go down.
-The answer is - then don't watch your portfolio day to day! - ZOOM OUT!
+The answer is - as Dr. Thaler suggests - then don't watch your portfolio day to day! - ZOOM OUT!

-I liken this to a spring.
+Think of this like a spring.
 When you compress a strong spring, you are trapping energy in its coils.
 Once released, it will give incredible momentum to anything on top of the spring.
 The U.S. and global economy IS A STRONG SPRING.
 Thus, load up your compressing investment spring with a well-balanced equity portfolio.
 Once the market bottoms and the spring is released, then watch your investments fly!

 [i] Guiso, Sodini, Household Finance: An Emerging Field, Handbook of the Economics of Finance, Volume 2, Part B, Pages 1397-1532, 2013